-Brian A. Primack is Dean of the College of Education and Health Professions at the University of Arkansas.
-In this role, he guides a highly diverse unit serving over 5000 undergraduate and graduate students, 300 staff members, and 180 faculty members.
-The college is characterized by rigorous instruction in areas such as K-12 education, nursing, educational policy, occupational therapy, exercise science, adult and community education, counseling, and human resources and workforce development.
-Dr. Primack also serves as the Henry G. Hotz Endowed Chair in Educational Innovations and Professor of Public Health and Medicine.
+Prior to his appointment at Oregon State, he served as the Dean of Education and Health Professions at the University of Arkansas.
+In this role, he served over 6000 undergraduate and graduate students and 500 faculty and staff members in such diverse areas such as K-12 education, nursing, educational policy, occupational therapy, exercise science, adult and community education, counseling, and human resources and workforce development.
+At the University of Arkansas, Dr. Primack also served as the Henry G. Hotz Endowed Chair in Educational Innovations and a tenured professor of public health and medicine.

 Prior to moving to the University of Arkansas, Dr. Primack was Dean of the Honors College at the University of Pittsburgh, where he also served as a tenured professor of medicine, pediatrics, and clinical and translational science.
 There, he also served as Assistant Vice Chancellor for Research on Health and Society and the Leo H. Criep Endowed Chair in Patient Care.
 He was also founding director of the University of Pittsburgh's multidisciplinary Center for Research on Media, Technology, and Health.
 He has had over 300 publications, including over 140 peer-reviewed articles of original research, and over $10 million in federal research funding.

 After graduating Yale University magna cum laude in 1991 with degrees in English and Mathematics, Dr. Primack spent 4 years teaching adolescents and studying human development for his master's degree, which he received from Harvard University.
 During this time, he also volunteered at a Head Start program for homeless children in Washington, DC and served as the dean of students for a large summer program aiming to instill a love of learning in adolescents.
 He subsequently graduated first in his class and summa cum laude from Emory Medical School and trained in Family Medicine in Pittsburgh.